cmda-bt/be-course-20-21/README.md

 ## Statements

 We are dedicated to provide you with a learning environment that is _rigorous, respectful and supportive_ so you can engage in the free exchange of ideas and commit yourself fully to the study of your discipline.
 To that end we are committed to enforce important AUAS policies.
-You can find our policies and statements (e.g. accessibility, plagiarism) in the `docs` folder.
+You can find our policies and statements (e.g. accessibility, health, plagiarism) in the `docs` folder.

 ## License